-In May 2011, we entered into an Exclusive License Agreement (the "EPD License Agreement") and a License Agreement (the "Nano Display License Agreement") with AU Optronics Corp. ("AUO") (together the "AUO License Agreements").
-Under the EPD License Agreement, we provided AUO with an exclusive, non-transferable, worldwide license of our E-Paper[®] Electrophoretic Display patents and technology, in connection with AUO jointly developing products with CTI, including the right to sublicense the technology to third parties in connection with the joint development of such products.
-Under the Nano Display License Agreement, we provided AUO with a non-exclusive, non-transferable, worldwide license of our nFED Display patents and technology, in connection with AUO jointly developing products with CTI, with the right to consent to the granting of licenses of the technology to third parties.
+In May 2011, we entered into an Exclusive License Agreement (the "EPD License Agreement") and a License Agreement (the "Nano Display License Agreement") with AUO (together the "AUO License Agreements").
+Under the EPD License Agreement, we provided AUO with an exclusive, non-transferable, worldwide license of our E-Paper® Electrophoretic Display patents and technology, in connection with AUO jointly developing products with CTI.
+Under the Nano Display License Agreement, we provided AUO with a non-exclusive, non-transferable, worldwide license of our nFED Display patents and technology, in connection with AUO jointly developing products with CTI.

 On January 28, 2013, we terminated the AUO License Agreements due to numerous alleged material and continual breaches of the agreements by AUO.
 On January 28, 2013, we also filed a lawsuit in the United States District Court for the Northern District of California against AUO and E Ink in connection with the AUO License Agreements, alleging breach of contract, breach of the implied covenant of good faith and fair dealing, fraudulent inducement, unjust enrichment, unfair business practices, attempted monopolization, and other charges, and we are seeking compensatory, punitive, and treble damages (the "AUO/E Ink Lawsuit").
+In June of 2013, CTI and AUO agreed to arbitrate CTI's charges, which we believe should result in a faster and more efficient adjudication.
 A copy of the Complaint filed in the AUO/E Ink Lawsuit is available at www.CopyTele.com.
 For more details on the AUO/E Ink Lawsuit, please see "Item 3, Legal Proceedings" in our Annual Report on Form 10-K for the fiscal year ended October 31, 2012.